jjqqkk/jjqqkk/README.md

 This build takes advantage of the [VPN](https://developer.chrome.com/extensions/vpnProvider) and [Proxy](https://developer.chrome.com/extensions/proxy) API developed by Google.

 You can use this browser to surf the Internet securely and privately.
-All your traffic will be encrypted and sent through anonymous proxy servers.
+* Unblock websites like Youtube.
+* Encrypt all traffic even accessing http:// sites.

 ## 73.0.3683.27 for Windows 10/8/7